Toyota Rims

 Alloy vs. Steel Rims

 Depending on which Toyota Rims you choose, there can also be some disadvantages to choosing one material over the other.
 It all depends on what vehicle model you drive and how the new rims might affect its performance, whether they’re alloy rims or steel rims.
+Talk to our Toyota-certified technicians for a personalized fit and performance recommendation.
 One of the disadvantages to choosing alloy rims is that they tend to crack more easily than steel rims.
 That’s because steel rims are a lot heavier and tend to do better with durability over time.
 Another disadvantage is that alloy rims can scratch and ding easier than steel rims.
+If you frequently drive in areas with rough terrain or potholes, this may be a consideration.

 But there are also disadvantages to choosing steel rims as well.
 Since they’re made of steel and heavier than alloy rims, they can put some extra strain on different parts of your vehicle including your suspension.
 Another disadvantage is overall appearance.
+Steel rims favor practicality over polish—they’re sturdy but not stylish.
 Steel rims are not the most attractive rim you can put on your vehicle.
 With steel rims, it’s all about function over form.
 Also, because they’re so heavy, steel rims can noticeably slow your vehicle down and increase the cost of miles per gallon.
+Performance-minded drivers may prefer alloy options for fuel economy and acceleration.

 Upgrade Your Rims

 There are many advantages and disadvantages to upgrading to new rims on your Toyota.
 The pros and cons are worth weighing and understanding before you make the change.
+And you don’t have to decide alone—we’re here to help.
 That’s why East Coast Toyota has Toyota-trained technicians ready and available to answer all of your questions to help you find the best fit for you and your vehicle.
 Whether you choose to install new alloy rims or steel rims, you’ll feel confident and fully knowledgeable in the decision that you make.

 Upgrading the rims on your Toyota Camry, Corolla, RAV4 and Highlander is easy at East Coast Toyota.
+We stock a wide variety of sizes and finishes to match your model, driving habits, and aesthetic.
 You can rest assured knowing that all of the rims we carry are Toyota Genuine OEM Parts and we also offer contactless service.
+Order online.
+Install in-store.
+Stay safe and in control with our convenient service options.
 You can select and order your new Toyota Rims from our online wheel accessories store.
 Schedule your tire service today for installation and learn more information about our Toyota service specials!
+Click below to explore your options, schedule expert installation, or contact our parts team for help.